lyxal/Minefriff/README.md

-# Minefriff
+# Minefriff - An Esolang for Minecraft
-A minecraft esolang
+[TODO -- Document this]